hmshen904/arxiv-digest/README.md

 The workflow is defined in `.github/workflows/summarize.yml`.
 It is configured to run:
 - **Daily** at 08:00 UTC.
 - **Manually** via the "Run workflow" button in the Actions tab.

+### Using Custom LLM Providers in GitHub Actions

+To use a different LLM provider in GitHub Actions, add these repository secrets:

+1. `LLM_BASE_URL` - The API endpoint (e.g., `https://api.openai.com/v1`)
+2. `LLM_API_KEY` - Your provider's API key

+If these secrets are not set, the workflow defaults to GitHub Models with `GITHUB_TOKEN`.